New Cuba Travel Policy Updates

 Americans will no longer be able to:

 - Spend money at hotels or military-run businesses, overseen by an organization named GAESA.
+Here's a full list of banned businesses.

-- Travel independently under the People to People travel category.
+- Travel independently under the People to People

 However, Americans can still:

 Overall, these are relatively minor changes, so don’t panic!
 You can continue making your travel plans to go to Cuba.
-If you were planning to travel under the People to People category, you either need to tweak your plans a bit and plan under a different travel category or book a group educational tour.
+If you were planning to travel under the People to People category, you either need to tweak your plans a bit and travel under a different travel category or book a group educational tour.

 The new Cuba travel policy increases the need to focus on traveling like a local and spending your money in local establishments run by private citizens.
 The more you support and engage with locals, the less likely you’ll be to hit any snags related to the new policy.